GIVT: Generative Infinite-Vocabulary Transformers: Generative infinite-vocabulary transformers

-In our setup, the distributions we mix are all Gaussian.
-We find empirically that the unconditional distributions (\ie, distributions predicted using the $\emptyset$ label) tend to have larger variance than the conditional ones (as visualized in Fig.~\ref{fig:cfg_highlevel}).
+The distributions we mix are GMMs and finding a good proposal distribution can be challenging.
+Instead, we first sample the mixture index from $\tilde p(z|c)$ and apply DB-CFG to the corresponding mixture components from $\tilde p(z|c)$ and $\tilde p(z)$ (the components are multivariate Gaussians with diagonal covariance).
+We find empirically that the unconditional components (\ie, distributions predicted using the $\emptyset$ label) tend to have larger variance than the conditional ones (as visualized in Fig.~\ref{fig:cfg_highlevel}).
 It is thus sensible to pick sample proposals from $\mathcal N(\mu_c, 2\sigma_c)$, where $\mu_c, \sigma_c$ are the parameters predicted by GIVT when given the label $c$.
 We empirically find that drawing 1000 samples is enough to find at least one valid sample 99.9\% of the time.
 For the remaining ${<}0.1$\%, fall back to sampling from $\mathcal N(\mu_c, \sigma_c)$.

 We emphasize that the overhead of DB-CFG is small: it requires two forward passes (per inference step) instead of one to predict the conditional and unconditional distribution.
 We then draw 1000 samples from those in parallel on an accelerator, which is very fast.
 We refer to App.~\ref{sec:dbcfg} for Python code.